-The Lung Association also recommends that CMS lower the pack year eligibility for lung cancer screening from 30 pack years to 20 pack years.
+The Lung Association supports the recommendation to lower the pack year eligibility for lung cancer screening from 30 pack years to 20 pack years.
 This change was also included in the final USPSTF recommendation after the thorough review process mentioned above.
-In particular, results from the NELSON trial, which enrolled individuals with less than 30 pack year histories (half of a pack per day for more than 30 years or three-fourths of a pack per day for more than 25 years), confirm the benefits of screening for individuals with lighter pack year histories.7
+In particular, results from the NELSON trial, which enrolled individuals with less than 30 pack year histories (half of a pack per day for more than 30 years or three-fourths of a pack per day for more than 25 years), confirm the benefits of screening for individuals with lighter pack year histories.9

-Additionally, as with the decrease in the eligibility age from 55 years to 50 years mentioned above, research has shown that the decrease in the pack year history from 30 to 20 years is especially important to improve early detection and survival rates among Black individuals.8 Data also shows that Latinx and Hispanic smokers have lighter pack year histories than White
+Additionally, as with the decrease in the eligibility age from 55 years to 50 years mentioned above, research has shown that the decrease in the pack year history from 30 to 20 years is especially important to improve early detection and survival rates among Black individuals.
+Data also show that Latino and Hispanic smokers have fewer pack year histories than white smokers, suggesting that reducing the pack year threshold will particularly benefit these populations as well.
+11